click on the menu below to navigate this site

 There's no excuse now

-Since Julia and I bought our Nissan Leaf in 2013 things have radically changed in the Battery Electric Vehicle (BEV) and the Plug-in Hybrid Electric Vehicle (PHEV) world.
-Back in 2013 there were nowhere near the options there are today.
-If you are a person concerned with conserving the environment, by reducing your carbon output from your travel needs, you have a plethora of choice today.
+Since Julia and I bought our Nissan Leaf in 2013, things have radically changed in the Battery Electric Vehicle (BEV) and the Plug-in Hybrid Electric Vehicle (PHEV) world.
+Back in 2013, there were nowhere near the options available today.
+If you are a person concerned with conserving the environment by reducing your carbon output from your travel needs, you have a plethora of choices today.
 There are currently 35 BEV and 37 PHEV options available to you.
 You can see a list of them below:

 Nissan Leaf BEV

-For the other 10% of our transport needs we require a solution that can travel in remote parts of the country where there are, for the moment, no charging options.
-Until hydrogen fuel stations have replaced, the obsolete and dangerous to the environment, fossil fuel stations the other excellent option today is Plug-in Hybrid Electric Vehicles (PHEV).
+For the other 10% of our transport needs, we require a solution that can travel in remote parts of the country where there are, for the moment, no charging options.
+Until hydrogen fuel stations replace the obsolete and environmentally harmful fossil fuel stations, the other excellent option today is Plug-in Hybrid Electric Vehicles (PHEVs).

 These cars allow you to take advantage of local travel as a fully electric vehicle.
-Once the battery has been drained PHEVs return to fossil fuel burning beasts.
-The good news is that some of these new generation of PHEVs offer over 70 miles per gallon.
+Once the battery has been drained, PHEVs return to fossil fuel burning.
+The good news is that some of this new generation of PHEVs offers over 70 miles per gallon.
 This improvement in fuel consumption alone is enough reason to buy a PHEV.
-In 2012 cars and light trucks sold in the United States had an average of 23.6 miles per gallon, 70 miles per gallon is a significant improvement.
+In 2012, cars and light trucks sold in the United States had an average of 23.6 miles per gallon; 70 miles per gallon is a significant improvement.

-Given the current state of affairs Julia and I recently added, to our vast fleet of cars, the 2017 Prius Prime PHEV.
+Given the current state of affairs, Julia and I recently added, to our modest fleet of cars, the 2017 Prius Prime PHEV.

 2017 Prius Prime PHEV

-It does exactly what it is advertised to do and it does it in style.
+It does exactly what it is advertised to do, and it does it in style.
 For 25 miles, the Prime is a full BEV.
-This means for all local commuting it has the same impact on the environment as the Leaf.
-When we head off into the outback the Prime delivers 73 miles per gallon.
-This means it still is pumping carbon into the atmosphere, but at a far lesser rate than most vehicles on the roads today.
+This means for all local commuting, it has the same impact on the environment as the Leaf.
+When we head off into the outback, the Prime delivers 73 miles per gallon.
+This means it still pumps carbon into the atmosphere but at a far lesser rate than most vehicles on the road today.

 Styling Prius Prime

-In my mind, Hydrogen Electric Vehicles (HEV), are the ultimate solution to our environmental woes and transportation needs.
-But, the infrastructure for HEVs is not in place now, and given our current political situation, may not be in place for some time to come.
-The answer in the interim are BEVs and PHEVs.
+In my mind, Hydrogen Electric Vehicles (HEVs) are the ultimate solution to our environmental woes and transportation needs.
+But the infrastructure for HEVs is not in place now and, given our current political situation, may not be in place for some time.
+The answer in the interim is BEVs and PHEVs.

 See why I believe Hydrogen Electric Vehicles are the best solution.

 Which one should you buy?
 The answer to this is: it depends on your transport and commuting needs.
-But, given that the average American commute to work, is approximately 15 miles one way.
-And that, two out of three commuters (68 percent) report a one-way commute of 15 miles or less.
-And that, 22 percent travel between 16 and 30 miles, and only 11 percent travel more than 30 miles, it seems a 2017 BEV (with a range of 200 miles or more) would cover most transport needs.
+Given that the average American commute to work is approximately 15 miles one way, and that two out of three commuters (68%) report a one-way commute of 15 miles or less, and that 22% travel between 16 and 30 miles, and only 11% travel more than 30 miles, it seems a 2017 BEV (with a range of 200 miles or more) would cover most transport needs.

 Read the data here.